 On 26th December 2005, the Asian Tsunami devastated the coastal region of Batticaloa district.
 Between 6000-8000 people were killed.
 The inaccuracy of the casualty statistics provide some insight into the scale of the tragedy.
 Many villages were completely washed away with no survivors to provide accurate figures.
 The Dutch Bar, a large sand bar that juts into the sea and forms a beautiful salt water lagoon between the town centre and coast, was particularly affected.
 Many of those not killed by outright by debris were washed into the lagoon and drowned.

-Because Batticaloa is an area of complex conflict, much more of the effort of the International NGOs has been focused elsewhere in Sri Lanka.
+Because Batticaloa was an area of complex conflict, much more of the effort of the International NGOs was focused elsewhere in Sri Lanka.

 After learning of the devastation to the communities in this war affected area, The MiVAC Trust sent Sri Lankan Australian members, Brendan Boucher and David Mariadason to meet with local government, community leaders and NGOs to conduct a feasibility study and plan a re-construction project.
-The Government of Tasmania has invited MiVAC to apply for Tsunami relief funding.
-MiVAC Has drafted a proposal and is awaiting confirmation from the Tasmanian Government.
-Drawings, plans, costings and schedules have been prepared.
-In the meantime the situation at Batticaloa is quite desperate.
-Thousands of displaced people survive on food and water rations in temporary camps around the Batticaloa district.
+The Government of Tasmania had invited MiVAC to apply for Tsunami relief funding.
+MiVAC drafted a proposal and and awaited confirmation from the Tasmanian Government.
+Drawings, plans, costings and schedules were prepared.
+In the meantime the situation at Batticaloa was quite desperate.
+Thousands of displaced people were surviving on food and water rations in temporary camps around the Batticaloa district.

-Currently, children are temporarily resettled throughout the community because there is no other funding or proposals to reconstruct the orphanage.
-The Jesuits, under the direction of the Father Joseph Mary, have been effective in trying to establish some normalcy in the lives of the community with very little to work with.
-Through limited funding from the Jesuit Relief Services, Father Joe has provided temporary housing, conducted a cleanup of the area utilising heavy equipment, and are the first to commence the construction of permanent housing.
-There is much left to do and apart from the practical value, reconstruction of the orphanage would provide a focal point for the children and wider community from which hope, re-construction and re-development can spread.
+Children were temporarily resettled throughout the community because there was no other funding or proposals to reconstruct the orphanage.
+The Jesuits, under the direction of the Father Joseph Mary, were effective in trying to establish some normalcy in the lives of the community with very little to work with.
+Through limited funding from the Jesuit Relief Services, Father Joe provided temporary housing, conducted a cleanup of the area utilising heavy equipment, and were the first to commence the construction of permanent housing.
+There was much left to do and apart from the practical value, reconstruction of the orphanage would provide a focal point for the children and wider community from which hope, re-construction and re-development would spread.
 The psychological aspect of this to this devastated community can not be underestimated.

-Reconstruction of the orphanage fits with the criteria set by both MiVAC and the donor.
-The building to be constructed is community infrastructure that will be used in the education and development of the war affected children within the community.
+Reconstruction of the orphanage fitted with the criteria set by both MiVAC and the donor.
+The building to be constructed was community infrastructure that will be used in the education and development of the war affected children within the community.
 The Batticaloa area was subject to landmines, but this threat has been removed.
-Furthermore the area has been devastated by the Boxing Day Tsunami.
-The orphanage is not in receipt of relief funding from the Government or major NGOs.
-The orphanage and surrounding community is currently in a wretched state and requires immediate assistance.
-By assisting the orphanage directly we will also assist the local community.
+Furthermore the area had been devastated by the Boxing Day Tsunami.
+The orphanage was not in receipt of relief funding from the Government or major NGOs.
+The orphanage and surrounding community was in a wretched state and required immediate assistance.
+By assisting the orphanage directly we also assisted the local community.